xaviergoby/ConvLSTM-Computer-Vision-for-Structural-Health-Monitoring-SHM-and-NonDestructive-Testing-NDT/README.md

 **Co-authors:** Ewald V., Goby X., Groves R.M. & Benedictus R.
 **Labarotory:** TU Delft Aerospace NDT Lab

+## Usage Instruction

+In order to make use of this project all you need mainly be concerned with is the main.py Python script.
+In it you shall (hopefully) find yourself a more than sufficient amount of documentation in order to understand and be able to make use of it!

 ## Dev Progress Log-Journal, Data Characteristics & Background Information

 ### Notes: